cmoz/ProgrammerKeyboardMod/README.md

 This version adds additional screens and customized options for you to edit.
 To make using this keyboard a little easier.
 I have an overview of the features added: https://youtu.be/HxzRtdL4Aac

+Welcome to ProgrammerKeys Mod, where I’ve taken the original ProgrammerKeys repo and supercharged it with AI-powered features, for productivity hacks!

  * 1. The code is structured to handle different option sets, allowing users to
  * switch between different configurations and display relevant information